Polsiv/Polsiv/README.md

 **`Software developer and aspiring mathematician`**

-Hello there!
-My name is Polsiv.
-I hope you are enjoying your visit to my profile, where I have showcased my coding projects, among other endeavors.
-While my coding projects represent only a portion of my aspirations, I'm also deeply passionate about applied mathematics and seek to employ its principles in addressing real-world problems.
-Additionally, while I possess a fondness for design, it is not my primary focus.
-In summary, my interests revolve around coding, mathematics, and computers.
+Hi there!, my interests revolve around coding, mathematics, and computers.
+Trying to learn new problems everyday!
 #

 <h3 style="color: #A0B5EA">Languages and tools</h3>